edgeimpulse/brainchip-yolov2/README.md

-# Local training pipeline for "Saniea Akhtar / Image Classification - BYOM YOLOv5"
+# Local training pipeline for "Edge Impulse Inc. / BRAINCHIP-Akida-YOLOv2-BYOM"

 This is the local training pipeline (based on Keras / TensorFlow) for your Edge Impulse project [Edge Impulse Inc. / BRAINCHIP-Akida-YOLOv2-BYOM](https://studio.edgeimpulse.com/studio/200018) (http://localhost:4800/studio/200018).
 Use it to train your model locally or run experiments.
 Once you're done with experimentation you can push the model back into Edge Impulse, and retrain from there.